rrich360/Java-Application-Phone-Contacts-MySQL-phpMyAdmin-Database-with-gif-demos/README.md

-updateContact : The code you see below is part of the function that is displayed in the picture above except the code has the option for updating the contact info WITHOUT the picture.
+updateContact : The code you see below is part of the function that prompts the user to update the contact info WITH profile picture if NO picture is inserted.